Mast Cell Tumors in Canines & Felines – What You Need to Know

 Supplements and herbs like omega fatty acids, turmeric, ginger, and others can have a natural anti-inflammatory effect.
 Silymarin (milk thistle) has a liver-supporting effect so the organ can properly detoxify the blood.
 Pre—and probiotics help maintain normal digestive tract function, which reduces stress on the immune and makes for better tolerance of chemotherapy.
 Xue Fu Zhu Yu Tang, a Chinese herb also known as Drive Out Stasis in the Mansion of Blood Decoction, has led to a favorable response in some of my canine patients.
 Compounds found in Miatake, Reishi, and Shiitake mushrooms can inhibit the growth of or kill cancer cells.

-My patients eating whole-food, human-grade meals (such as The Honest Kitchen’s low carb recipes Marvel, Embark and Love for dogs and Grace and Prowl for cats) and treats generally are healthier, have improved digestive and immune system function, and tend to show fewer side effects from chemotherapy, radiation, and anesthesia.
+My patients eating whole-food, human-grade meals (such as The Honest Kitchen’s low carb recipes like the Limited Ingredient Turkey Recipe, Grain Free Turkey Recipe and Grain Free Beef Recipe for dogs and the Grain Free Turkey Recipe and Grain Free Chicken Recipe for cats) and treats generally are healthier, have improved digestive and immune system function, and tend to show fewer side effects from chemotherapy, radiation, and anesthesia.
 Chinese medicine food energy can quell some of the Yang (heating) energy associated with MCT by having a cooling effect on the body.

 Acupuncture and acupressure can have a calming effect on the nervous system to promote a better sense of well-being, minimizes pain, reduces nausea, and improves digestive tract function.